Girmaw Amare

 Girmaw Amare (ግርማው አማረ; גירמה אמרה; born 26 October 1987) is an Olympic runner who competes in the 10,000 m, half marathon, marathon, and half marathon team event.
 Born in Ethiopia, he represented Israel at the 2020 Summer Olympics.
 In 2022, Amare won a team gold medal in the 2022 European Marathon Cup at the 2022 European Athletics Championships.
 In 2023 at the Valencia Marathon, Amare ran a personal best 2:05:52.
 Amare represented Israel at the 2024 Paris Olympics in the Men's marathon, and placed 44th.

-Early and personal life
+Biography

 Amare was born in West Gojjam Zone, Ethiopia, and is Jewish.
 He was born to an Ethiopian-Jewish family, and grew up in a village that had neither electricity nor running water.
 He immigrated to Israel with his family in 2006, at 19 years of age.
 He attended Wingate Institute.
 He is married, and has a daughter named Adi.

 Amare said: "Ethiopians are used to their runners leaving because they have been bought by other countries who want them to run under another flag.
 But I proudly tell people that I left because I wanted to go to Israel.
 We left because we are Jews.
 It is such a feeling of pride to wave our flag, and to show the world that we can achieve great things.”